Cytosplore Viewer

 Get Cytosplore Viewer

-Disclaimer: Cytosplore Viewer is a research project between TU Delft and Leiden University Medical Center.
-We do our best to provide support but cannot guarantee it.
-If you have any suggestions, problems, want to share your success stories or papers published using Cytosplore Viewer, we would love to get feedback!
+Disclaimer: Cytosplore Viewer is a collaborative research project between TU Delft and Leiden University Medical Center.
+While we strive to provide support, we cannot guarantee it.
+If you have any suggestions, encounter any issues, or wish to share your success stories or publications using Cytosplore Viewer, we would greatly appreciate your feedback.
 Please do not hesitate to get in touch.

 Cytosplore Viewer is free to use.
-Users should adhere to the Allen Institutes data terms of use and citation policy.
-If you use Cytosplore Viewer within the scope of a scientific article you must cite the original publications.
+Users are expected to comply with the Allen Institute's data terms of use and citation policy.
+If you use Cytosplore Viewer in the context of a scientific publication, you must cite the original publications.